Low emission cars 2015

 Below is a list of the lowest emission cars, including electric, plug-in hybrid, petrol and diesel cars, available to buy new in 2015.
 Select a vehicle class or other criteria to further focus your search and to find a suitable low CO2 car.

-The selection criteria for the list of low emission cars is tail-pipe CO2 emissions which do not tell the full story; Next Green Car has developed the Next Green Car Rating, a unique lifecyle rating which takes into account not just the tail-pipe CO2 emissions but also the CO2 emissions and air pollutants across the life of a vehicle.
-This provides a single rating from 1 for low impact to 100 for high impact and allows comparison across fuel types.
-This measure aswell as MPG, OTR and fuel type are shown on the list of low emission cars below.
+The selection criteria for the list of low emission cars is tail-pipe CO2 emissions which do not tell the full story; Next Green Car has developed the NGC Rating, a unique lifecyle rating which takes into account not just the tail-pipe CO2 emissions but also the CO2 emissions and air pollutants across the life of a vehicle.

 If you wish to refine your search by more criteria, go to the main green car search area.